 - Create a network of student leaders and encourage collaboration between areas.

-- It is a student-led committee with a chair selected from and by its members.
+- SUmmit is a student-led committee with a chair elected by cross-campus ballot.

 - The committee will usually meet 5 times per year, although additional votes on single issues or urgent matters may be required outside a meeting.

 - At each meeting, the committee will receive the selection of Standpoint proposals, presented by their proposer(s).